-This replacement of humans by software is referred to as ‘disintermediation’.
-It’s what we call progress; and why we are getting rid of most journalists, taxi drivers and other experienced humans that provide personal service and replacing them with automated processes that direct us to a handful of dominant online platforms.
+This replacement of humans with software is referred to as ‘disintermediation’.
+It’s what we call progress.
+We are getting rid of most journalists, taxi drivers, and other experienced humans that provide personal service and replacing them with automated processes that direct us to a handful of dominant online platforms.
 And that is why the future will probably see most people (hopefully not you) picking their safaris from a generic list of algorithmically perfect options with no humans involved, and hoping that nature plays ball and delivers what they paid for.

 And that, my friends, is the other (larger) elephant in the room that is staring down at the passionate, dedicated people of the African safari industry …